HBPol/rag-trader/README.md

 - **Pre-commit** enforces Ruff, Black, isort, mypy, ESLint, and Prettier.
 - Docker Compose services and CI workflows will be introduced in later issues per the [project plan](project_docs/ProjectPlan.md).
+- **PyCharm + Docker**: add a Docker Compose interpreter pointed at the `api` service so editor actions reuse the container runtime.
+In *Settings → Project → Python Interpreter*, click **Add Interpreter… → Docker Compose**, select `docker-compose.yml` (and optionally `docker-compose.override.yml` if you want the extra services), choose the **Service** named `api`, and keep the default `/usr/local/bin/python` path that PyCharm shows.
+That binary is the interpreter baked into the image that ships with the project, so linting, tests, and run configurations inside PyCharm mirror what `docker compose up` executes.

 ## Quickstart